markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether to open firewall ports used by galera using puppetlabs-firewall.
+Specifies whether to open firewall ports used by galera using puppetlabs-firewall.
 Default: `true`

 ##### `configure_repo`

 Data type: `Boolean`

-Specifies wether to configure additional repositories that are required for installing galera.
+Specifies whether to configure additional repositories that are required for installing galera.
 Default: `true`

 ##### `create_root_my_cnf`